 “The prosecution say he was clearly trying to imitate a monkey, clearly, we say, in the direction of Mr Ferdinand – not only was it offensive, but also racist.”

-The jury was played a 25-second video taken from a lengthier piece of footage showing a male in the stand, gesturing in the way described.
+During the opening speech, the jury was played a 25-second video taken from a lengthier piece of footage showing a male standing in the stand and gesturing in the way described.

-When arrested and cautioned by police at the ground, Arnold – who the Crown claims was drunk – allegedly replied: “I knew as soon as I’d done it, I’d been a stupid c***.”
+When arrested and cautioned by police at the ground, Arnold allegedly replied: “I knew as soon as I’d done it, I’d been a stupid c***.”

 “The prosecution say this is important because this is a clear admission of guilt by this defendant – that he’d done something offensive, racist and unpleasant.”